RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Discussion

 \section{Discussion}

-The comprehensive benchmark comparison reveals a fundamental insight: different embedding methods excel at distinct prediction tasks, reflecting their underlying design principles.
+The comprehensive benchmark comparison across 10 random seeds reveals task-specific performance patterns reflecting the underlying design principles of each method.
 This finding aligns with recent observations in foundation models for biology\cite{theodoris2023geneformer,cui2024scgpt,zheng2024xtrimogene}, where task-specific architectures often outperform general-purpose approaches.
-Topology-focused methods such as GCN\cite{kipf2017semi}, DeepWalk\cite{perozzi2014deepwalk}, and Node2Vec\cite{grover2016node2vec} achieve near-perfect performance on link prediction (AUROC 0.74 to 0.98), as network structure alone determines edge existence.
-These methods learn representations that preserve local neighborhood patterns\cite{hamilton2017inductive}, making them ideally suited for predicting missing edges.
+Topology-focused methods such as Spectral\cite{belkin2002laplacian}, GCN\cite{kipf2017semi}, and DeepWalk\cite{perozzi2014deepwalk} achieve strong link prediction performance (AUROC $0.949$--$0.977$), as network structure alone determines edge existence.
+These methods learn representations that preserve local neighborhood patterns\cite{hamilton2017inductive}, making them well-suited for predicting missing edges.
 In contrast, functional clustering requires information beyond network topology\cite{barabasi2011network,menche2015uncovering}, as proteins in the same pathway may be separated by multiple network hops while topologically adjacent proteins may perform entirely different functions.
-RAG-GNN is the only method achieving positive silhouette scores\cite{rousseeuw1987silhouettes} (0.001 vs. negative scores for all baselines), demonstrating that retrieved knowledge\cite{lewis2020retrieval,gao2023retrieval} provides uniquely valuable information for functional interpretation.
-The information-theoretic decomposition\cite{williams2010nonnegative,bertschinger2014quantifying} quantifies this: network topology provides 77.3\% of predictive information while retrieved documents contribute 8.6\% unique information not accessible from topology alone.
-Though modest in absolute terms, this enables the qualitative transition from negative to positive cluster separation.
-These findings establish that RAG integration provides specific value for functional interpretation where topology-only methods fail, suggesting a principled approach: use topology-focused methods for structural tasks (link prediction, community detection) and RAG-enhanced methods for functional tasks (target identification, pathway analysis).
+The controlled comparison between RAG-GNN and its GNN-only ablation (the same architecture with and without retrieval integration) demonstrates a consistent silhouette improvement of $+0.093 \pm 0.022$ across all seeds, providing evidence that retrieved knowledge\cite{lewis2020retrieval,gao2023retrieval} contributes to functional clustering quality.
+ARI also improves ($+0.021 \pm 0.015$), indicating that contrastive alignment during joint fine-tuning improves both intra-cluster cohesion and pairwise cluster agreement, while NMI remains comparable between the two configurations.
+The heuristic information decomposition\cite{williams2010nonnegative} reveals that topology and retrieval encode overwhelmingly shared information (shared component $= 95.6\%$), with minimal unique contributions from either source (topology: $0.1\%$, retrieval: $6.2\%$) and negligible synergy ($0.4\%$).
+The functional clustering improvements arise not from unique retrieval information, but from how the fusion mechanism reorganizes shared information to improve intra-cluster cohesion.
+These findings establish that RAG integration provides measurable benefit for functional interpretation within a controlled experimental framework, suggesting a principled approach: use topology-focused methods for structural tasks and consider RAG-enhanced methods when functional interpretation is the primary objective.